 This sign was outside of a small office complex.
-Of course, we have seen many signs stating no smoking is allowed.
+Of course, we have all seen many signs stating smoking is not allowed.
 But croissants?
 Is there an epidemic of people running around in Bulgaria leaving croissants in office buildings?
 I thought this was a bit odd.

 The same office building, but a different sign.
-Here they are apparently in fear of French fries.
+Here they are apparently in fear of French fries and ice cream.